WiIIiam278/HuskSync/docs/Redis.md

 </details>

 ### Credentials
-Enter the hostname, port, and default user password of your Redis server.
+Enter the hostname, port, user, and password of your Redis server.

+If you don't have a Redis user, just use the default user password and leave the user field empty (`user: ''`).
 If your Redis default user doesn't have a password, leave the password field blank (`password: ''`') and the plugin will attempt to connect without a password.

 ### Default user password